 R = n²Λ(T)

-Such functions are used in modeling the cooling of gas clouds into galaxies or Protostars.
-A specific function is based upon the constitution of the gas.
-The functions presume the gas's Optical Depth is much less than one (Optically Thin), i.e., a photon emitted will generally leave the cloud.
+Such functions are used in modeling the cooling of gas clouds into galaxies or protostars.
+The relevant function depends upon the constitution of the gas.
+The functions presume the gas's optical depth is much less than one (optically thin), i.e., a photon emitted will generally leave the cloud.